Arithmetic of fuzzy numbers and intervals -- a new perspective with examples

-\begin{definition} For the purpose this section: A fuzzy number $\xi$ is defined by, and identified with a continuous function (called the {\it characterizing function} of that fuzzy number) $\xi(\cdot):\R^+\to[0,1]$ which has the following properties: \begin{itemize} \item[(1)] compact support: the set of points $x\in\R^+$, where $\xi(x)>0$ is an open interval $(l,r)\subset\R^+,$ for some $l,r\in\R^+$ \item[(2)] there is exactly one point $x_o\in(l,r)$ such that $\xi(x_o)=1,$ \item[(3)] $\xi(\cdot)$ is strictly increasing on the interval $[l,x_o],$ \item[(4)] $\xi(\cdot)$ is strictly decreasing on the interval $[x_o,r].$ \end{itemize} \end{definition} Notice that condition~(1) of \textit{Definition~1} implies that $\xi_l(l)=0$ and $\xi_r(r)=0.$
+\begin{definition} For the purpose this section: A fuzzy number $\xi$ is defined by, and identified with a continuous function (called the {\it characterizing function} of that fuzzy number) $\xi(\cdot):\R^+\to[0,1]$ which has the following properties: \begin{itemize} \item[(1)] compact, positive support: the closure of the set of points $x\in\R^+$, where $\xi(x)>0$ is a closed interval $[l,r]\subset\R^+,$ for some $l,r\in\R^+$ \item[(2)] there is exactly one point $m\in(l,r)$ such that $\xi(m)=1,$ \item[(3)] $\xi(\cdot)$ is strictly increasing on the interval $[l,m],$ \item[(4)] $\xi(\cdot)$ is strictly decreasing on the interval $[m,r].$ \end{itemize} \end{definition} Notice that condition~(1) of \textit{Definition~1} implies that $\xi_l(l)=0$ and $\xi_r(r)=0.$

 The collection of fuzzy numbers $\xi$ satisfying \textit{Definition~\ref{def1}} shall be denoted by $\Fo$.

 \textit{Convention:} Throughout the article when writing $\R^+$ we mean that $0\in\R^+$.